acend/quarkus-techlab/content/en/docs/08.0/82_kafka.md

 We define the connector which we are going to use to communicate, the topic in which the data will be sent to and the serializer for the value.

-If you are using the dev-services for you kafka cluster you can use the dev-ui to check the messages (remember to add the `quarkus-vertx-http` dependency in your producer).
+If you are using the dev-services for your kafka cluster you can use the dev-ui to check the messages (remember to add the `quarkus-vertx-http` dependency in your producer).
 Head over to the dev-ui and select "Topics" from the Apache Kafka Client card.
 When clicking on the topic-name "data", you'll see the produced messages.
 You'll find something like this:

 ```